lydiahallie/firebase-react-example/README.md

-Example of using Firebase + React with Google's user auth provider.
+Example of using Firebase + React with Google's user auth provider for mentor students.